michaelbinary/PSPS-Probability-Shadow-Pathfinding-System/README.md

 ## 🙏 Acknowledgments

-- Network algorithms inspired by modern mesh networking research
+- Probability theory concepts from advanced robotics research
-- Visualization components built on Matplotlib and NetworkX
+- Visualization components built on Matplotlib and NumPy
-- Advanced analytics powered by NumPy, Pandas, and SciPy
+- Statistical computations powered by SciPy
 - Special thanks to all contributors and the open-source community

 ---